ef-labs/vertx-jersey/README.md

 1. In your mod.json file, make the start Verticle JerseyModule (`"main": "com.englishtown.vertx.jersey.JerseyModule"`).
 2. In your own Verticle specified in mod.json `"main"`, create an instance of the JerseyServer and initialize similarly to how JerseyModule does.
-3. Use vertx-mod-jerseywhen, this uses When.java and simplifies the process.
+3. Use when.java and `com.englishtown.vertx.jersey.promises.WhenJerseyServer` to simplify the process.

 Use #1 if you don't have anything else to do at application start.
 Use #2 if you need to deploy other modules at start.